 - 1/4 cup maple syrup Add to list

-- 2 ounces of your favorite blue cheese Add to list
+- 2 ounces blue cheese Add to list

 - 2 tablespoons chopped pecans Add to list

-Cut the pears in half lengthwise.
-Remove the stem and bottom end with a small knife and scoop out the core with a spoon or a Parisian scoop.
+Cut pears in half lengthwise.
+Remove stem and bottom end with a small knife and scoop out core with a spoon.
 Arrange pears, cut sides down, in an 8-inch-square or round baking dish.
-Pour the apple cider over and bake 35 minutes.
+Pour apple cider on top and bake for 35 minutes.

-After 35 minutes, turn the baked pears cut sides up.
-Sprinkle them with the blue cheese and pecans.
+After 35 minutes, turn baked pears cut sides up.
+Sprinkle with blue cheese and pecans.
 Place back in the oven and cook for 10 minutes more.

 Drizzle some of the balsamic-maple reduction on each of 4 salad plates and top each with a pear.
 Garnish with herb sprigs, quartered figs and pecans.